18 Best Hanging Flowers for Balconies and Patios

 Botanical Name: Petunia × atkinsiana

-These summer flowers are known for their long-lasting blooms, robust growth, and trailing habits.
-Petunias require regular deadheading to survive on your balcony.
+These summer flowers are known for continuos blooms, robust growth, and trailing habits.
+Petunias require regular deadheading to display its charm on your balcony.

 4. Fuchsia